sci-bots/microdrop/README.md

 ## Contributing

-All source-code code is open-source and released under the [GPL](https://github.com/wheeler-microfluidics/microdrop/blob/master/COPYING).
+All source-code code is open-source and released under the [3-clause BSD License](LICENSE.md).

 If you would like to contribute to this software, please check out the **[Developer Guide](https://github.com/wheeler-microfluidics/microdrop/wiki/Developer-Guide)**.

 ## Troubleshooting